From 12 Direct Reports to 2 in 10 Weeks: The Leadership Layer That Prevented Coordination Chaos at $88K

 Week 7-8: Transitioning Team Reporting Structure

-Can’t flip the switch overnight.
-Need a gradual transition.
-The team needs to adjust to the new structure.
+You can’t flip the switch overnight.
+You need a gradual transition so the team can adjust to the new structure.

 Week 7: Announcement and Team Assignment